by Wayne Mullins | Dec 1, 2021 | WP Optimize, WP-Optimise

 Please note: It is highly recommended you first perform a backup of your site and WooCommerce store with UpdraftPlus before you start setting up the optimization process.

-Optimize your WooCommerce Store
+How to optimize your WooCommerce Store with WP-Optimize

 To get started, get your copy of WP-Optimize and install it on your WordPress site.